paixaop/node-sodium/README.md

 # node-sodium

+Version 3.0 has been refactored to use N-API, instead of NaN, so it should be more resistent to node version upgrades.

 Versions 2.0 and above are no longer compatible with Node 0.x.
 If you're still using an old version of node please use an older version of node-sodium.

 Uses Libsodium 1.0.16

-Refactored to use N-API, instead of NaN, so it should be more resistent to node version upgrades.

 Port of the [lib sodium](https://github.com/jedisct1/libsodium) Encryption Library to Node.js.